Metric distortion Under Probabilistic Voting: Metric Distortion of Copeland and WeightedUncovered Under Probabilistic Voting

 \section{Metric Distortion of \textsc{Copeland} and \textsc{WeightedUncovered} Under Probabilistic Voting}

 We now derive an upper bound on the metric distortion of \textsc{Copeland}.
 Recall that a Copeland winner belongs to the uncovered set in the tournament graph \cite[Theorem 15]{anshelevich2015approximating}.
-This implies that for a socially optimal candidate B and Copeland winner W, one of the following two scenarios holds: \begin{itemize} \item W beats B in a pairwise comparison. \item W beats some candidate Y, and Y in turn beats B in pairwise comparisons. \end{itemize}
+This implies that for a socially optimal candidate \(B\) and Copeland winner \(W\), one of the following two scenarios holds: \begin{itemize} \item the oriented edge from \(W\) to \(B\) is present; \item \(W\) has an oriented edge to some candidate \(Y\), and \(Y\) in turn has an oriented edge to \(B\). \end{itemize}

-In the first scenario, the distortion bound for \textsc{Plurality} with $m=2$ applies to \textsc{Copeland} for any $m$.
-The analysis for the second scenario is more nuanced.
-At a high level, we express $\frac{SC(W,d)}{SC(B,d)}$ as $ \frac{SC(W,d)}{SC(Y,d)} \cdot \frac{SC(Y,d)}{SC(B,d)} $ and bound each term of the product separately.
-The advantage of \textsc{Copeland} over \textsc{Plurality} is realized for bigger $m$.
-For large elections (\( n \to \infty \)), the metric distortion of \textsc{Copeland} for any \( m \) can be analyzed by considering only the two-hop neighborhood of \( B \) in the tournament graph.
-Furthermore, for each edge, the techniques used in the case of \textsc{Plurality} with \( m=2 \) remain applicable.
-Formally, we have the following result.
+In the first scenario, the distortion bound for \textsc{Plurality} with \(m=2\) applies to \textsc{Copeland} for any \(m\).
+The analysis for the second scenario is more nuanced because the two pairwise-majority constraints are imposed on the same electorate.
+We therefore use a three-candidate optimization problem rather than multiplying two independent one-edge bounds.